AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 {sample}CRUD\_09{sample}

-**Note**: you can find out the exact number of chart's series at current time using {api:anychart.charts.Cartesian#getSeriesCount}**.getSeriesCount()**{api} method.

-### Series Index
+### Identifying Series

 After adding multiple series you may need to get one of them for further adjustments.
+This section contains information on possible ways of getting series.

+#### Index

-Every chart's series has an index and this index can be used to perform actions upon the series.
+Every chart's series has an index and this index can be used to get series for further manipulations.
 Method {api:anychart.charts.Cartesian#getSeriesAt}**.getSeriesAt()**{api} can be used to obtain a series and this method uses series index as a parameter.

 ```
   // get forth series